Avexiis/RSPSi-742/README.md

 - This has only been tested using the below resources.
 Results with other caches may vary.

 # Disclaimers
+- This build is **<u>EXPERIMENTAL</u>**, it pushes the limit of what the internal client can achieve.
+- This build **WILL** fire console errors while you work, mostly around mesh face issues.
+The majority of them can be ignored unless workspace issues occur.
 - Some models may appear incorrect or have missing textures.
-This was somewhat present in the 667 build, but even moreso in 742.
+This was somewhat present in the 667 build, but even more so in 742.
-- This project is at best an alpha, it pushes the limit of what the internal client can accomplish.
+- Your real client will not fail to decode meshes the same way this might, however, always double-check once you import that nothing was missed or removed.
 - If an estimate for "how functional is it?" were given, it would be `75%-80%` due to the remaining bugs.
+- **<u><i>Always back up your cache before importing map files to it!</i></u>**

 # Resources
 - [742 Cache](https://archive.openrs2.org/caches/runescape/544/disk.zip)